Hyungjin Gill, Lead TA

-HyungJin Gill is a doctoral student at UW-Madison’s J-School.
+Gill is a doctoral student at UW-Madison’s J-School.
 Previously, he worked for an advertising agency under the Samsung Group and was a reporter at a local NPR station.
+He earned his B.A. in journalism and mass communication from UW-Madison, and his M.A. in journalism from the University of Missouri-Columbia.
 He recently became a dad to a baby boy and has been practicing kindness ever since.
-As a die-hard basketball fan, he’s been rooting for the San Antonio Spurs for more than 20 years.